-1. Plan website layouts
+Plan mobile app layouts

-2. Create mobile apps
+2. Show you mobile apps flow

 3. Design logos

 Creating a new logo for your brand is a complicated exercise.
 Everyone from product to marketing to the CEO will have an opinion on the design.
-That’s why online sketch board is the most powerful tool in a designer’s toolkit.
-Design logos, share your work, and distribute your ideas.

 How to use the online sketching template?

-Start with our pre-made template and make any changes you’d like to suit your particular needs.
+You can use our pre-made template and make any changes you’d like to suit your particular needs.
 Invite team members to join your board and collaborate, and use the @mention or video chat if you need to get input from others.
 You can upload other file types such as documents, photos, videos, and PDFs to store all the relevant information in one place.

 When you’re designing a site or building an app, the early stages should be BIG — seeing the big picture and communicating the big idea.
 Low fidelity wireframes empower you to see it and do it.
 These rough layouts (think of them as the digital version of a sketch on a napkin) help your teams and project stakeholders quickly determine if a design meeting meets your users’ needs.
 Our template lets you easily use wireframes during meetings or workshops, presentations, and critique sessions.

 Website Flowchart Template

 A website flowchart, also known as a sitemap, maps out the structure and complexity of any current or future website.
 The flowchart can also help your team identify knowledge gaps for future content.
 When you’re building a website, you want to ensure that each piece of content gives users accurate research results based on keywords associated with your web content.
 Product, UX, and content teams can use flowcharts or sitemaps to understand everything contained in a website, and plan to add or restructure content to improve a website’s user experience.